 In today’s article, we intend to give you just that.
 Keep reading for our basic guide on how to use the main features of Photoshop.
 We hope you find it helpful!

-First, make sure to install/update Photoshop
+How to install/update Photoshop

 At the risk of stating the obvious, before you start reading our guide, make sure you have Photoshop installed and updated to the latest version.
 That’s the only way you can be sure the software works correctly and you can use all of its tools.